 Yves Vanderveken conference at Lacanian Compass, NYC, March 15-17, 2019.

-Release party for On Psychoanalysis & Violence: Contemporary Lacanian Perspectives (Routledge 2019) and Rendering Unconscious (Trapart 2019) at Rönnells Antikvariat, Stockholm, April 26th, 2019.
+Release party for On Psychoanalysis & Violence: Contemporary Lacanian Perspectives (Routledge 2019) and Rendering Unconscious: Psychoanalytic Perspectives, Politics and Poetry (Trapart 2019) at Rönnells Antikvariat, Stockholm, April 26th, 2019.

 The Candidate Journal issue release party, April 27th from 7-10pm, Art Gallery Space in Fort Greene, Brooklyn.